vibhashree1/SQL-Challenge/README.md

 # SQL-Challenge
-uploaded the data file whic consists of 6 csv files.Also added images that is created in matplotlib
+uploaded the data file which consists of 6 csv files.Also added images that is created in matplotlib